TRU-PBADS/ADSC_3910_students/_sources/deliverables/1-proposal.md

 - The proposed data science approach is thoughtful, and **starts simple**.

-#### 4.2.1 Using a Reproducible Tool
+#### 4.2.1 Using a Reproducible Tool (optional)

-The proposal should be created using a reproducible tool (e.g., Jupyter notebook, or Markdown).
-You should avoid including code in the proposal.
+You can use Word or Google Docs or Latex to write the proposal.
+Optionally, you could also use a reproducible tool (e.g., Jupyter notebook, or Markdown).
+You should **avoid including code** in the proposal.

 Helpful resource:
 - [Jupyter Book documentation](https://jupyterbook.org/intro.html)